clover-regiscout-ratings/clover-regiscout-ratings/README.md

 <b> [regiscout ratings atabook](https://regiscout-ratings.atabook.org)　 　[information + faq rentry](https://rentry.co/regiscout-ratings-info)　 　[regiscout ratings rentry](https://rentry.co/regiscout-ratings) </b>

-> this account was directly inspired by the [pt regiment rater](rentry.co/ptregimentrater)! viewers are highly encouraged\
+> regiscout ratings was directly inspired by the [pt regiment rater](rentry.co/ptregimentrater)! viewers are highly encouraged\
 > to check out their page to see additional alternative takes on all group ratings. as always, use\
 > your best judgement; <b>the best decisions are made after considering multiple perspectives.</b>
 ### · ──────────── · 𖥸 · ──────────── ·